Ulster Bank and KBC are leaving Ireland – What do you need to know?

 We’ve outlined the key dates you need to know below: Key Dates and Time Periods.

 The advice from KBC and Ulster Bank is that no action is required on your current account until they notify you to do so.
-However, with so many people changing their accounts, our advice is to start the process for your new account now.
+However, with so many people changing their accounts, we advise starting the process for your new account now.

 How to go about switching or opening a new bank account?